flaxandteal/berlin/README.md

 ## Commands

-* *C* - Returns inconstistancies in LOCODE data
+* *C* - Returns inconsistencies in LOCODE data
 ** ``` C ```
 * *QS* - search within a state - returns faster
 ** ``` QS GB London```
 * *Q* - search for a location - searches all LOCODES ** ``` Q Belfast ```
-* *R* - Search a locode to return information on that location ** ``` R US NYC```
+* *R* - Search a LOCODE to return information on that location ** ``` R US NYC```
 * *T* - Returns information on the subdivision of a location ** ``` T Belfast```